immunefi-team/Bounty_Boosts/DeGate/26521 - [SC - Insight] ChainId is missing.md

 # ChainId is missing.

-Submitted on Mon Dec 04 2023 06:44:43 GMT-0400 (Atlantic Standard Time) by @sachinZmishra for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 12:44:43 UTC by @sachinZmishra for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26521